At a glance:

 Put hybrid learning into place with RingCentral’s virtual learning platform

 RingCentral’s virtual learning platform is used by institutions of higher education everywhere.
 With the hybrid learning platform, instructors can hold live lectures and record them for later use.
-Students can engage with lessons through live chat, and integration with learning management solutions allow them to access supplementary resources.
+Students can engage with lessons through live chat, and integration with learning management solutions allows them to access supplementary resources.
 To learn more, request a demo.

 Learn from anywhere with messaging, video conferencing, and phone calls—all in a single platform.